BrokenShell/Fortuna/docs/migration-5-to-6.md

 `random_range(-10)` is empty and raises `ValueError`, while `random_range(-10, 0)` is valid.

+Unlike Fortuna 5, Fortuna 6 rejects zero for both bounded functions.
+Zero is a true empty-domain singularity: there is no integer below zero in the requested interval and no index into a sequence of size zero.

 ## Removed interfaces

 The following concepts do not have compatibility replacements: